 Small changes to your diet can also help you prevent plaque build-up and protect your gums (and teeth).
 Limiting sugar intake is our main recommendation as sugar is a key element in plaque formation .
 If you have a sweet tooth and like to snack throughout the day, make sure you brush your teeth afterwards!
 Eating raw, crunchy fruit and vegetables can help remove plaque from between teeth .
 Try apples, celery, carrots etc. Vitamin C and other nutrients found in fruit and vegetables can also help protect gums from cellular damage and bacterial infection .

-Food supplements such as sugar-free GUM® PerioBalance® can also be beneficial for your gums (and teeth) as they help promote colonization by good bacteria for a healthy oral ecosystem.
+Food supplements, such as probiotics, can also be beneficial for your gums (and teeth) as they help promote colonization by good bacteria for a healthy oral ecosystem.

 Good to know

 While plaque remains the main cause of inflammation in a vast majority of cases , a number of lifestyle factors and life events – including smoking, stress, pregnancy and use of certain medication – can also come into play .